 Talivio uses per-region band ML models trained via an expanding-window backtest (2000–present).
-For each seismic region and magnitude band, a 4-algorithm competition (LightGBM, RandomForest, ExtraTrees, CalibratedLR) selects the best model using walk-forward cross-validation with hard same-region temporal negatives — preventing geographic classification leakage.
-Regional ROC-AUC values range from 0.62 to 0.99 across 10 global regions.
+For each seismic region and magnitude band, an algorithm competition (up to 5 candidates: LightGBM, RandomForest, ExtraTrees, GradientBoosting, CalibratedLR) selects the best single model using walk-forward cross-validation with hard same-region temporal negatives — preventing geographic classification leakage.
+Regional ROC-AUC values range from 0.62 to 0.99 across 0 global regions.
 CSEP-compatible forecast export for independent validation.
 Weekly automatic retraining.

 The regional band model architecture trains a separate ML model for each (region, magnitude band) pair using an expanding-window backtest.
 Hard same-region negatives (temporal: same coordinates, different time; spatial: offset within the same seismic zone) are used to prevent geographic leakage.
-A 4-algorithm competition (LightGBM, RandomForest, ExtraTrees, CalibratedLR) selects the winning algorithm per band via cross-validated AUC.
+A per-band algorithm competition (up to 5 candidates — LightGBM, RandomForest, ExtraTrees, GradientBoosting, CalibratedLR; the candidate pool varies by band) selects a single winning algorithm via cross-validated ROC-AUC, then fits it with sigmoid (Platt) probability calibration.
 The global prediction endpoint retains the 102-feature ensemble (Coulomb stress, ETAS, GR b-value, multi-scale SRA, H3 spatial connectivity) for backwards-compatible API access.

 Each band has a different feature dimensionality, data density, and dominant physical mechanism.
 In sparse bands (M6+) the seismic cycle and physical parameters take precedence, while in dense bands (M4–5) statistical precursors carry more weight.